SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/input_component.md

 ## `TimeVaryingFunction` Component

-The `ModelingToolkitStandardLibrary.Blocks.TimeVaryingFunction` component is easy to use and is performative.
+The `ModelingToolkitStandardLibrary.Blocks.TimeVaryingFunction` component is easy to use and is performant.
 However the data is locked to the `ODESystem` and can only be changed by building a new `ODESystem`.
 Therefore, running a batch of data would not be efficient.
 Below is an example of how to use the `TimeVaryingFunction` with `DataInterpolations` to build the function from sampled discrete data.

 ```julia
 using ModelingToolkit